What can I use in Place of a Meat Mallet?

 Correct slicing after the meat is cooked can also determine whether the meat is easy to chew.
 The best way to slice the meat is across the grain to shorten the long fibers.

-Certain fruits contain enzymes that that can speed up the process of breaking down meat fibers.
+Certain fruits contain a type of enzyme called protease that can speed up the process of breaking down meat fibers, and they make excellent marinades.
+These fruits include figs, pineapples, kiwis, mangoes, and papayas.

-These fruits are acidic in nature, and they include pineapples, kiwis, and papayas.
-The procedure is to puree the fruit of your choice, add the meat, oil, and lemon then allow the mixture to rest for several hours before cooking it.
+The procedure is to puree the fruit of your choice, add the meat, oil, and seasonings of your choice, then allow the mixture to rest for several hours before cooking it.

 This is a method of cooking that yields meals that have tender, flavorful cuts of meat.